Etanercept (By injection)

 Warnings While Using This Medicine:

 - This medicine may cause you to get infections more easily.
-Tell your doctor if you have any type of infection before you start treatment.
+Tell your doctor if you have any type of infection (including tuberculosis, hepatitis B) before you start treatment.
 Also tell your doctor if you or a family member has a history of tuberculosis (TB).
 Take precautions to avoid illness.
 Wash your hands often.

 - This medicine may cause the following problems: